-The Holdco Ordinary Shares issuable to the shareholders of Bendon in the Reorganization will be adjusted up or down to the extent Naked's Net Assets are less or greater than \$3,500,000, at a ratio of 2.327 shares for each dollar, provided that the difference is at least \$150,000.
-However, so long as Naked does not incur any expenditures that in the aggregate exceed any line item in the Budget (as defined below) by more than 10%, unless otherwise agreed to by the Budget Committee, no adjustment will be made based on Naked's Net Assets.
-The Net Assets target of \$3,500,000 is subject to increase or decrease to the extent there are any approved decreases or increases in the expenditures of Naked set forth in the Budget (as defined below).
-The Holdco Ordinary Shares issuable to the shareholders of Bendon in the Reorganization also will be adjusted up or down to the extent Bendon's Net Assets is less or greater than \$8,500,000, at a ratio of 0.167 shares for each dollar, provided that the difference is at least \$1,000,000.
-The adjustments will be calculated as of the closing date of the Transactions.
+The Holdco Ordinary Shares issuable to the shareholders of Bendon in the Reorganization will be adjusted up or down to the extent Naked's Net Assets are less or greater than \$5,400,000, at a ratio of 11.634 shares for each dollar, provided that the difference is at least \$150,000.
+The Net Assets target of \$5,400,000 is subject to increase or decrease to the extent there are any approved decreases or increases in the expenditures of Naked set forth in the Budget (as defined below).
+The Holdco Ordinary Shares issuable to the shareholders of Bendon in the Reorganization also will be adjusted up or down to the extent Bendon's Net Debt is less or greater than \$2,100,000, at a ratio of 0.833 shares for each dollar, provided that the difference is at least \$1,000,000.
+The adjustments will be calculated as of the date the SEC informs Holdco that it has no further comments on the registration statement of which this proxy statement/prospectus forms a part.